-Details of turbine locations, new tracks, storage compounds, borrow pits, substation and other infrastructure would be provided by other disciplines within the project team.
+Details of turbine locations, energy storage facility, new tracks, storage compounds, borrow pits, substation and other infrastructure would be provided by other disciplines within the project team.
 This data would then be amalgamated with the forestry data to construct the proposed Development forestry proposals.